 "No," Shelly said, "And you should be in bed."

 "Because it's late."

 The girl grabbed the bunny and ran.
 Betsy was right; this place was depressing and scary.
 She started crying and cursed herself at being the kind of person who cries here, alone, atop a bed in a bag in the middle of the night.
 None of her neighbors looked to see.
 There was nothing special about her sadness, nothing real.
 She was just another recovering addict having an emotional outburst.
 But they were wrong.
 There was more.
-There was the fact that she had lost a baby before she went to rehab.
+There was the fact she had lost a baby before she went to rehab.
 Did they know that?
-No. Did they know that she hadn't even known she was pregnant?
-Did they know that when Dave and Betsy picked her up at rehab, they acted as if she'd been at summer camp, asking about the food, the boys, the games?
+No. Did they know she hadn't even known she was pregnant?
+Did they know when Dave and Betsy picked her up at rehab, they acted as if she'd been at summer camp, asking about the food, the boys, the games?

 "Dave says it's one day at a time from now on."

 "No, Mom, Dave didn't say that.
 That's a motto."